two-hundred/celerity-docs/docs/blueprint/specification.md

 When this field is set, the alias would be the key in the `datasources` mapping.
 See the [datasources](#datasources) examples for more information.

-Object paths using dot notation can be used for nested fields in external resources (e.g. `metadata.name`)

 **field type**